 If My Life, My Tapes is anything to go by, then the young Dale Cooper was a ‘bit of a lad’ growing up.
 His sexual encounters and thoughts about sex make up quite a high proportion of the entries.
 Not that there’s anything unusual about that of course.
 He longed for love, and for someone to love him despite his sometimes weird ways.
 When Dale got the job as an FBI Agent, he must have loved the thought of having his own private secretary.
 Someone who doted on him, impressed by his title, even found him funny.
 Maybe they had an office flirtation.
 Hell, that has to be one of the most common sexual fantasies, right?
 Diane: somewhere between a Saint and a Cabaret Singer—the woman who will take care of all your needs, and is anything but vanilla in the bedroom.

 That exquisite balance of naughty and nice Diane existed harmoniously alongside the equally naughty and nice Dale Cooper.
 Until he became trapped in the Black Lodge that is.
 From a purely psychological perspective, the Black Lodge is (in my opinion) the subconscious mind.
-It’s a place where dark thoughts hang out, the grim recesses of your mind—not a good place to spend too much time, especially if you can’t get out and these thoughts travel to the surface and begin to take over the conscious mind.
+It’s a place where dark thoughts hang out, the grim recesses of your mind—not a good place to spend too much time, especially if you can’t get out and these thoughts travel to the surface and begin to take over the conscious self.
 If thinking about the bad things, feeling hatred and anger, fantasizing about hurting or killing someone, or nonconsensual sex becomes a regular thing it will breed and become an obsession; a want, not a need.

 Cooper became hateful and bitter towards Windom Earle for killing his first true love Caroline.
 It’s understandable of course, but Caroline was Earle’s wife.
 No excuses for murder here though thank you very much!
 When Windom attempted to kill Annie, Dale’s second love, this was the final straw for him.
 The dark thoughts became the only thoughts and out of hatred, anger and fear, Mr. C was born.
 This split in personas didn’t just create a twin Cooper; it created a dark copy of all his thoughts and fantasies too.
-Diane split in two with the ‘fuck you’ Cabaret singer at one end of the spectrum, and the Saintly scarlet saviour at the other.
+Diane split in two with the “f*ck you” Cabaret singer at one end of the spectrum and the Saintly scarlet saviour at the other.

 One and The Same

 If Cooper’s dark side, the side of him inhabited by the demon BOB (the evil that men do) managed to bring a woman to life by pure thought and well, fantasy, then the Good Dale, did too.
 In my view, Cooper was only ever one man, but with several personalities.
 The good, the bad, and the Dougie.
-Diane existed though, at least in the mind of Good Dale way before he split into pieces so to speak.
+Diane existed though, at least in the mind of Good Dale way before he split into pieces, so to speak.
 Diane would, therefore, exist in each of these three minds of Cooper—and no doubt she would be slightly different in each of those minds.

 Mr. C’s Diane